yqxm/notes-rebuild/pages/R6A1A --- The Evolution of Database Systems.md

 - ## Bigger and Bigger Systems
 	- A gigabyte is not that much data anymore.
 Corporate databases routinely store terabytes.
 Yet There are many databases store petabytes of data.
 - ## Information Integration
-	- To a great extent, the old problem of building and maintaining databases has become one of ==*information integration*==: joining the information contained in many related databases into a whole.
+	- To a great extent, the old problem of building and maintaining databases has become one of *information integration*: joining the information contained in many related databases into a whole.
 	- To deal with the complexity of information integration,  it has become necessary with increasing frequency to build structures on top of existing databases.
-		- One popular approach is the creation of ==*data warehouse*==, where information from many legacy databases is copied periodically, with the appropriate translation, to a central database.
+		- One popular approach is the creation of *data warehouse*, where information from many legacy databases is copied periodically, with the appropriate translation, to a central database.
 		- Another approach is the implementation of a mediator, or "middleware", whose function is to support an integrated model of the data of the various databases, while translating between this model and the actual models used by each database.
 -